JeremiahKaren/35percent.github.io/_posts/2018-11-24-castle-square-delancey-responds.md

 However, the size of the facility is still less than 500m2 and there is no increase to the relocation fund of £634k.

-There is also still no agreement with the traders on any of these and the other issues such as the trading hours and service charges.
+There is also still no agreement with the traders on any of these and the other issues such as the trading hours,service charges, selection criteria.

-Moreover, the Traders Panel has only just got off the ground with no traders yet appointed to the Panel.
+Moreover, the Traders Panel has only just got off the ground, with no traders yet appointed to the Panel.

-Until this happens none of these issues can be said to be settled and the "robust allocation strategy" that Mayor Sadiq Khan is asking for will not be achieved.
+Until this happens none of these issues can be said to be settled and the "robust relocation strategy" that Mayor Sadiq Khan is asking for will not be achieved.

 Many of our readers have previously submitted objections.
 We have drafted a revised objection in light of the minor revisions submitted by Delancey.